khaledahamed8080/Telecom-Churn-Prediction/README.md

 >From the confusion matrix we can see that: There are total 1383+166=1549 actual non-churn values and the algorithm predicts 1400 of them as non churn and 149 of them as churn.
 While there are 280+280=561 actual churn values and the algorithm predicts 280 of them as non churn values and 281 of them as churn values.
 ## Optimizations

-We could use Hyperparamete Tuning or Feature enginnering methods to improve the accuracy further.
+We could use Hyperparameter Tuning or Feature enginnering methods to improve the accuracy further.

 ### Feedback